Trump impeachment: US Senate will not hear witness testimony | DW | 31.01.2020

 The US president is accused of pressuring Zelenskiy to investigate former US Vice President and potential 2020 election rival Joe Biden and his son Hunter and then withheld Congress-approved aid to Ukraine pending an announcement of that probe.

 Lawmakers in the House of Representatives voted to impeach Trump in December, charging him with abuse of power and obstruction of Congress.
-He is only the third president in the US history to be impeached, following Andrew Johnson in 1868 and Bill Clinton in 1998.
+He is only the third president in the US history to be impeached, following Andrew Johnson in 1868 and Bill Clinton in 1998, both of whom were eventually acquitted.
 In 1974, Richard Nixon resigned before he could be impeached by the House.

-Trump is virtually guaranteed to acquited of any wrongdoing over his dealings with Ukraine, as the impeachment bid needs a two-thirds majority to oust a sitting US president from office.
+Trump is virtually guaranteed to be cleared of any wrongdoing over his dealings with Ukraine, as the impeachment bid needs a two-thirds majority to oust a sitting US president from office.

 Following the Friday vote, the Senate Majority Leader Mitch McConnell said that the chamber would now "prepare to conclude the trial in the coming days."